Showing posts with label scrambled eggs. Show all posts

 If you are flour averse then use smaller corn tortillas for Breakfast Tacos.

-I've published a Breakfast Burrito before, but I made it with Mexican Eggs (a combination of chopped tomato, onion, jalapeno) I often saute veggie Chorizo then scramble in some eggs for a spicy breakfast burrito or tacos.
+I've published a Breakfast Burrito before, but I made it with Mexican Eggs (a combination of chopped tomato, onion, and jalapeno) I often saute veggie Chorizo then scramble in some eggs for a spicy breakfast burrito or tacos.

 As you can see, there are a hundred ways to make my easy-to-build Breakfast Burrito.
 All you need to do is freeze some leftovers and go from there.